rohrschacht/arkhash/README.md

 ├── 2017
 └── 2018
 ```
-If you enable the subdir mode for the update or verify mode, hashfilter will start 4 threads and
+If you enable the subdir mode for the update or verify mode, arkhash will start 4 threads and
 calculate the hashes in every subdirectory of pictures, or verify them respectively.
 The sha1sum.txt files will be stored in the subdirectories 2015, 2016, etc. .
 This should increase throughput and decrease execution time on multi-core machines.
-You can limit the number of threads hashfilter will spawn via command line options.
+You can limit the number of threads arkhash will spawn via command line options.
-If you limit the number of threads to 2 in this example, hashfilter will operate on 2015 and 2016
+If you limit the number of threads to 2 in this example, arkhash will operate on 2015 and 2016
 concurrently and go on with the next folder if one of them finishes.

 #### .hfignore File